 TICKS – Everything you will read about avoiding or repelling ticks will have the word DEET in it.
 From the CDC to the EPA, they all recommend using DEET to protect yourself and those you love from blood-sucking ticks.
-Instead, I'd like to discuss Natural Tick Repellents, tick control and tips to avoid getting bit.
+Instead, I'd like to discuss Natural Tick Repellents, tick control, and tips to avoid getting bit.
 We also include recipes for tick repellent for humans and dogs made with essential oils, and how to remove a tick safely.